GEOS-EUDR-RepoHub/Metadatabase-geodata/README.md

 ## Overview

-This repository contains the dataset catalog developed within the **GEOS-EUDR project**, which supports spatially explicit analyses under the **European Regulation on Deforestation-free Products** (https://environment.ec.europa.eu/topics/forests/deforestation/regulation-deforestation-free-products_en).
+This repository contains the dataset catalog developed within the **GEOS-EUDR project** at Thünen-Institute of Forestry.
+The project supports spatially explicit analyses of uncertainties under the **European Regulation on Deforestation-free Products** (https://environment.ec.europa.eu/topics/forests/deforestation/regulation-deforestation-free-products_en).

 Within this context, the catalog compiles and organizes relevant geospatial datasets that contribute to the understanding and monitoring of deforestation-free supply chains and land-use dynamics across multiple spatial scales.